cognitedata/cognite-sdk-js/guides/monorepo.md

 ```
 To `build`, `clean`, `test`, `lint` or `lint:fix`, run the command like so:
 ```
-yarn <command>
+$ yarn <command>
 ```
-If in the root folder, the operation is run in all packages, in topological order.
+If in the root folder, the operation is run in all packages (excluding samples), in topological order.
 Remember to build all packages before testing, and the enviroment variables needed to run certain tests.

 ## Cross references